kercre123/wirepod-vector-python-sdk/docs/source/install-macos.rst

     python3 -m anki_vector.configure

 You will be prompted for your robot's name, ip address and serial number.
-You will also be asked for your Anki login and password.
-Make sure to use the same account that was used to set up your Vector.
+You will also be asked to provide the IP address of your wire-pod instance.
+You can have it try to find the instance automatically if that is more convenient.

 You will see "SUCCESS!" when this script successfully completes.